slateci/slate-catalog/incubator/osg-hosted-ce/osg-hosted-ce/README.md

 - You must be able to add a user account and corresponding SSH key to the external cluster

-- It is best to have a Squid Proxy for your CE to cache with.
-[You can deploy one through SLATE](https://portal.slateci.io/applications/osg-frontier-squid)
+- It is best to have a Squid Proxy for your CE to cache with [You can deploy one through SLATE](https://portal.slateci.io/applications/osg-frontier-squid)

 ## Configuration